Today, we’re diving into one of the most practical and powerful front-end development skills — form validation using Regular Expressions (RegEx).

 });

-• If validation fails, it shows an error message below the field.
+• If any rule fails, an error message appears below the input.

-• If all inputs are correct, it pops up a success alert.
+• If all inputs pass, a success alert is shown.

-hello@ in Email ❌ Error – missing domain
+hello@ in Email ❌ Error Incomplete email address

-20years in Age ❌ Error – letters not allowed
+20years in Age ❌ Error Letters not allowed in age

-Instant feedback means better user experience and cleaner data for your application.
+Instant feedback = fewer user mistakes and cleaner data for your application.

 🚀 Step 5: Practice Challenges

-2. Make Name Accept Spaces and Hyphens Update the pattern to allow “Mary-Jane Smith”.
-(Hint: Use [A-Za-z\s-]+)
+2. Make Name Accept Spaces and Hyphens Modify regex to /^[A-Za-z\s-]+$/ so names like “Mary-Jane Smith” are valid.

-3. Add a Password Field Require at least one uppercase, one lowercase, one digit, one symbol, and a minimum of 8 characters.
+3. Add Password Validation Require at least one uppercase, lowercase, digit, special symbol, and a minimum of 8 characters.

-4. Replace Alert with Success Message Instead of an alert, show a green “Form submitted successfully!” text under the form.
+4. Replace Alert with Success Message Instead of alert(), display a green success message below the form.

 🧩 Review Fill-Gap Questions

-Let’s see how much you remember.
+Let’s test your understanding.
 Fill in the blanks or choose the right answer:

 1. The regex /^[A-Za-z]+$/ ensures that the name contains only ___.

-3. In the form’s JavaScript, the method preventDefault() stops the form from ___.
+3. The preventDefault() method stops the form from ___.

-5. The .test() method in JavaScript returns ___ if the regex matches, otherwise ___.
+5. The .test() method in JavaScript returns ___ if the regex matches, and ___ otherwise.

-8. Which function is used to display a pop-up success message?
+8. Which JavaScript method is used to display a pop-up success message? ___.

-9. How could you check that the user’s age is between 18 and 99 using JavaScript logic after regex validation?
+9. How can you check that a user’s age is between 18 and 99 using JavaScript?
+Write a sample condition.

-10. Why is regex-based validation preferred over multiple if statements in forms?
+10. Why is regex-based validation more efficient than using multiple if statements?

 <